furkangursoy/MIS331-Fall18/README.md

-# MIS331-Fall18
+# MIS 331 - Data Mining, Fall'18
-MIS 331 - Data Mining Lab and PS materials
+Lab and PS materials will be available after each session.